mindis/discrete-choice-models/lc-mixl/README.txt

 - The model allows the parameter distributions to be correlated (within-class) or uncorrelated and interactions with the means to be either generic or class specific

+- The model is sensitive to starting values and you may experience convergence issues

 ################################################################################
 References: